 Cayo Levisa is one of the most beautiful beaches of Cuba.
 From Vinales we have to go to Palma Rubia port, from where the ship departures towards the Island at 10 AM every day.
 Cubans can’t go to the Island, which is why it is a tourist oasis, but merit attention.
 There is only a little hotel in the place.
 The beach is very virgin and far from any commercial activity.
 We will found there two bars and two small restaurants, where is possible to eat fish and fresh shellfish.

-The rope ski in Vinales is as funny for children as for adults; 800 meters in four lines are cross over almost in the middle of the forest.
+The rope ski-in Vinales is as fun for children as for adults; 800 meters in four lines are cross over almost in the middle of the forest.
 We go from station to station over the top of the trees and we admire the riches of local nature.
-Everything at good cost: 8 CUC.
+Everything at a good cost: 8 USD.
 The exit is on the way toward the Murals.

-This town located at the slope of the Mountain range of Hell, is famous for the unconventional medicine and craftsmanship, but most of all, for its beautiful views.
+This town located at the slope of the Mountain range of Hell is famous for its unconventional medicine and craftsmanship, but most of all, for its beautiful views.
 The trekking lasts approximately 3 hours.
-The term Aquatic is associated to the legend of curing a little boy washing him in a wellspring.
+The term Aquatic is associated with the legend of curing a little boy washing him in a wellspring.
 The families that sympathize with his mother, Antonia (Antonica) Izquierdo were ejecting out from their homes and they found refuge at the highland’s slopes.
-Nowadays, there are dozens of descendants of these families that still refuse the modern medicine.
+Nowadays, there are dozens of descendants of these families that still refuse modern medicine.

 Vinales is the mecca for rock climbers in Cuba.
 Beautiful Flattop Mountains (Mogotes) beg you to climb the mountain.
 Although officially the climbing is prohibited for the Government, the infrastructure at the willingness of Cubans climbers is excellent.
 They are fantastically trained; they have good equipment and roads well-run.

 This attraction we should not be skipping out in Vinales!
-This way, it better to admire the Valley and to stop in little familiar coffees located in successive fields.
-A horse ride in the Viñales’s Valley is one of the beloved attractions of the travelers of Hola Cuba!
+This way, it is better to admire the Valley and to stop in little familiar coffees located in successive fields.
+A horse ride in the Viñales’s Valley is one of the beloved attractions of the travellers of Hola Cuba!